yguan/SQL_Scripts/README.md

 If you want to visualize the dependencies, you can copy the output, and paste it into [arbor.js's graph visualization page](http://arborjs.org/halfviz).
 You can add this color settings `{color:#b01700}` to the visualization page as a new line to make the text more readable.

-## Find object across all databases in a database server
+## Find a SQL object across all databases in a database server

 The stored procedures described in this section allow you to find the databases that contains the target object.